-Question Changed Is there any pre-existing data?
-Resolved changes 0/37 ✓ Re solve Question Changed Will reference data be created?
-Question Changed Current Phase Before Submitting t I. Design of experiment Before you decide to embark on any new study, it is nowadays good practice to consider all options to keep your study as limited as possible.
-It is not because we can generate massive amounts of data that we alw Will you be storing samples? data with public money is bringing with it the responsibility to treat those data well and (if potentially useful) use by others. make them available fo New Question Chapters Will you be collecting experimental data?
-I. Design of expe 🗸 Question Changed What data formats/types will you be using? μ Is there any pre-existi μ Will reference data be μ Will you be storing sa μ Will you be collecting 8 L1 Is there any pre-existing data?
-Are there any data sets available in the world that are relevant to your planned research? ТОВО Question Changed Will you be using new types of data?
-II.
-Data design an 🗸 Desirable: Before Submitting the Proposal Data Stewardship for Open Science: etg Are there any data sets available in the world that are relevant to your planned research?
+Question Changed Resolved changes 0/37 Is there any pre-existing data?
+Is the changes 0/37 ✓ Resolve Question Changed Will reference data be created?
+Current Phase I. Design of experiment Question Changed Will you be storing samples?
+Before Submitting t Before you decide to embark on any new study, it is nowadays good practice to consider all a your study as limited as possible.
+It is not because we can generate massive amounts of da data with public money is bringing with it the responsibility to treat those data well and (if pot ta that we always need to do so.
+Crea New Question Chapters use by others.
+Will you be collecting experimental data?
+I. Design of expe 🗸 Question Changed What data formats/types will you be using?
+Is there any pre-existi Will reference data be Will you be storing sa 8 L1 Is there any pre-existing data?
+Are there any data sets available in the world that are relevant to your planned research?
+(TODO × Question Changed Will you be using new types of data?
+Desirable: Before Submitting the Proposal Data Stewardship for Open Science: atg Are there any data sets available in the world that are relevant to your planned research?
 Question Changed How will you be storing metadata?
 III.
-Data Capture/ 🗸 ☑ Desirable: Before Submitting the DMP ■ Data Stewardship for Open Science: atg Question Changed V. Data integration 🗸 🔾 a.
+Data Capture/ ✓ IV.
+Data processin ✓ ☑ Desirable: Before Submitting the DMP ■ Data Stewardship for Open Science: atg Question Changed V. Data integration 🗸 🗢 a.
 No During the project, will you be archiving data (using so-called VI.
-Data interpreta 🗸 O b.
-Yes i≡ 'cold storage') for long term preservation?
+Data interpreta 🗸 ◯ b.
+Yes :Ξ 'cold storage') for long term preservation?
 VII.
-Information an 🗸 Question Changed 82 Will reference data be created?
+Infor VII.
+Information an 🗸 Question Changed X I.2 Will reference data be created?